Powerhouse US swim team shines with 6 medals, 1st US gold

-TOKYO (AP) — Chase Kalisz got things started, claiming the first American gold at the Olympic pool.
+TOKYO (AP) — Chase Kalisz got things rolling, claiming the first U.S. gold at the Olympic pool.

 By the time the morning was done, the powerhouse team had a whole bunch of medals.

-Six of them in all, quite a start Sunday for the U.S. in the post-Michael Phelps era.
+Six of them in all, quite a start Sunday for the Americans in the post-Michael Phelps era.

 “I’m happy to be here and kick the U.S. off,” said Kalisz, who won the 400-meter individual medley.